tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   **Answer:** They allow you to keep a log of information on-chain.

-  **Answer:** Events are MUCH cheaper than contract storage.
+  **Answer:** They are MUCH cheaper than contract storage.

-  **Answer:** Events are Solidity's built-in way to interact with something external, such as a user interface.
+  **Answer:** They are Solidity's built-in way to interact with something external, such as a user interface.

 * What are some potential issues that IPFS seeks to solve?